Friends of the Earth is hiring a

 We believe that increasing racial diversity within environmental organizations is critical to the future success of our movement.
 Our Fellowship program is designed to increase the long-term effectiveness of FOE and the environmental movement by operating an inspiring and fulfilling fellowship program that builds skills and relevant job experience for people of color and members of underrepresented communities.

 Each year, we welcome a cohort of five Fellows to work with us full-time for six months.
-This year the Fellowship program will be a remote position, with the possibility of an in-person retreat in the DC office if/when the offices re-open.
-Fellows are paid $20/hour and will receive a one-time stipend of $1,000.
+This year the Fellowship program will be in a remote position, with the possibility of an in-person retreat in the DC office..
+Fellows are paid $25/hour, will receive a one-time stipend of $1,000 and three (3) floating holidays.

-Fellows are placed with our Communications, Economic Policy, Food & Agriculture, Climate & Energy, or Program teams.
+Fellows are placed within teams in our Programs or Political Department.
 In addition to substantive work with the teams, the Fellowship program also includes networking and career development opportunities.

-About our Food and Agriculture Team and Fellowship Position:
+About our Legislative and Political Team and Fellowship Position

 Responsibilities for each Fellowship varies, but typically Fellows: